koendv/t12-958/README_DEVELOPER.md

 ## Floating point

 This firmware does not use floating point.
+This is a design choice.

 ## Debugger